nishanth023/CloudBase/README.md

 Project ongoing

 ## About
-This projcts makes building backend for IOT based applications simpler.
+This projects makes building backend for IOT based applications simpler.
 This allows developers to concentrate more on their hardware techlonogy instead of managng database, security and deployment.

 ## Features
 * Script based routing